Handled the ball: Occasions in international cricket

 The dismissal of Daryll Cullinan in 1999 was the second instance in ODIs: facing the West Indian spinner Keith Arthurton, Cullinan fended the ball off into the ground.
 It bounced high in the air, and Cullinan removed his right hand from his bat to catch it as it fell again.
 Despite the fact that it was unlikely that the ball would land near the stumps, the West Indies captain, Brian Lara, appealed, and Cullinan was dismissed.
 The next occurrence was two years later, in a Test match between Australia and India.
 In the first innings of the match, Steve Waugh was struck on the pads by a delivery from Harbhajan Singh.
 The umpire turned down the appeal, but as he did so, the ball bounced and spun towards the stumps.
 Waugh was alerted by a shout from the non-striking batsman, and instinctively swept the ball away with his free hand.
 The most recent instance came during the same year as Waugh's dismissal, in another Test match involving India.
 England's Michael Vaughan missed an attempted sweep against Sarandeep Singh, and the ball trickled along the ground after striking his pads.
 Vaughan brushed the ball away with his hand, despite the fact that it was not travelling towards the stumps.
-Initially, he claimed that he was attempting the give the ball back to the fielder at short leg, but he later admitted that he "should have just held up [his] hands and said 'I got it all wrong, I'm an idiot.'"
+Initially, he claimed that he was attempting to give the ball back to the fielder at short leg, but he later admitted that he "should have just held up [his] hands and said 'I got it all wrong, I'm an idiot'".